michael-L-i/Movies-Topic-Modelling/README.md

 However, it was found to be important in conducting sentiment analysis on the original document and tie it to all its text segments rather on those text chunks.
 It still often produced great results as it was found that individuals tend to mention elements that match their overall sentiment of the movie (i.e. skip over the negative elements if they highly enjoyed the movie).

-Example run() for Avengers Endgame:
+Example run() for Avengers Endgame (red - negative sentiment, gray - neutral sentiment, green - positive sentiment):

 <img width="475" alt="Screenshot 2024-03-20 at 10 28 01 PM" src="https://github.com/michael-L-i/Movies-Topic-Modelling/assets/59122382/35436b42-a156-4be2-9607-3627c6796c66">